krishnapuranika/web-crawler/README.md

 To run:
 Option 1: Run it as spring-boot:run using editor Option 2: java -jar jarget/web-crawler-0.0.1-SNAPSHOT.jar.
-I will upload a jar in the project for reference.

 Use this end point: http://localhost:8080/web-crawler/crawl?url=<<website url>>

 Please note, REST end point is just an additional feature added just to facilitate the testing.
 It neither has
 a robust exceptional handling nor any tests.

-Please look at "postman-output.png" for sample output using postman.
+Please look at "files/postman-output.png" for sample output using postman.
+Please use jar uploaded in "files" folder to use and run the application directly.